tonyx/safeTodoEvents/README.md

 Warning: this is not an official guide of the "event sourcing" topic.
 It is just my experiment.

-It looks to me that the advantage is the possibility to work effectively on the domain logic in a way unaware of the persistency without too much concern because the storage is uniform for any project (no other entity to store apart form the events).
+It looks to me that the advantage is the possibility to work effectively on the domain logic in a way unaware of the persistency because the storage is uniform for any project (no other entity to store apart form the events).
 A little price to pay is having to add some boilerplate code (basically are events as wrapper for members of the aggregate, and commands that returns events and other dispatching logic).
-I think it could be possible to reuse many part of the project as libraries in another project.

-Particularly: the following files can be reused for any similar project:
+The following files can be reused for any similar project:
 * [Db.fs](./src/Server/Db.fs): connect to the database writing and reading events and snapshots
 * [Repository.fs](./src/Server/Repository.fs): rely on the previous Db.fs file to:
 * 1) get the current state.